PavanRangani/docs/docs/prd/views-compliance/custody-accounts.md

 - Allows to select multiple families
 - Shows all families available in application in alphabetical order
 - Default value `All`.
 All families will be selected.
-- When any families are selected, it shows count of selected families in filter.
+- When more than 2 families are selected, it shows count of selected families in filter.
 For e.g. when only two families are selected, dropdown shows `2 families`.

 #### Custody filter